 It’s important to define the requirements for a position early on so you can ask the right questions in the interview.
 You have limited time with a candidate and need to learn if they have the skills, experience and personality you’re looking for.
 You should also strive to provide them with a positive interview experience so they continue to have a favorable opinion of your company, even if they don’t get the job.

 Skill assessments are also an effective way to learn what a candidate is capable of.
 But like the application process, you can lose candidates by asking them to complete a test or exercise that is too burdensome.
+Make great hires with our candidate evaluation guide.

 You’re at the bottom of the funnel and need to “close” as the sales team says.
 While modern job seekers care about more than money, getting an offer accepted still depends on what you’re willing to pay, in many cases.